 Here's another, this one at the adjoining railway museum, which is in much better shape than the railway station.
 The initials stand for Uganda Railway.

-After World War I, when the Germans lost Tanganyika to the British, the railways of both Kenya and Tanganyika were reorganized as the East African Railways, which explains the letters on this locomotive at the museum.
+After World War I, when the Germans lost German East Africato the British, the railways of both Kenya and what was then called Tanganyika were reorganized as the East African Railways, which explains the letters on this locomotive at the museum.
 The EAR, which also operated in Uganda, survived longer than British rule but came to an end in 1977.
 Since then, the Kenya part of the system has been simply Kenya Railways.
-Management has been in various hands, including those of the Rift Valley Consortium from South Africa.
-None have managed to do much to restore the system.
+Management has been in various hands.
+None, so far, have managed to do much to restore the system.

-The lines are meter-gauge, from India, but the engines are compound monsters to cope with the grades climbing in and out of the Rift Valley west of Nairobi.
+The lines are meter-gauge, as in India, but the engines are compound monsters to cope with the grades climbing in and out of the Rift Valley west of Nairobi.

 The railway headquarters, apparently designed by no less than Herbert Baker.

 Entrance.
 It certainly has the gravitas of Baker's Union Buildings in Pretoria.

 Somebody decided that what was good enough for one building was good enough for another, in this case the law courts, similarly attributed to Baker.

 There's some slight variation in the city hall.

 This building was originally the Bank of India, which in the days before World War I was a major source of funds for European settlers (including Elspeth Huxley's parents, who at Thika, like Karen Blixen on the other side of Nairobi, tried and ultimately failed to make a go of a coffee plantation).
 The archives, established in 1956 by the British in their declining days, moved here in the late 70s.